moby-it/gaming-grids-core/README.md

 3. **champion-parser:** Given the `champion.json` file, it filters the champions' data down to the name and image_url which then inserts them to the `champion` supabase table.

+4. **restriction-parser:** Given the `champion.json` file, it filters the programmed restrictions containing the essential infromation (restriction name, display name, list of champions and the list hash) to the `restriction` supabase table.

 ## Image Filter